-The Chair of the Human Resources/

-Compensation Committee ("HRCC") is

-Mr. Charter.
-The Board has established a

-written position description for the Chair of

-the HRCC, who is responsible for, among other

-things, acting as liaison between the HRCC,

-the Board, the CEO and management, chairing

-all meetings of the HRCC, ensuring that the

-meetings of the HRCC are held as required,

-overseeing succession planning and the

-processes whereby annual salary, bonus, equity awards and other benefits of the Corporation's executive officers (other than the CEO) are reviewed and assessed following discussion with and considering for the recommendations of the CEO, reviewing the directors' and CEO compensation and reporting regularly to the Board on matters within the authority of the HRCC.
+The Chair of the Human Resources/ Compensation Committee ("HRCC") is Mr. Charter.
+The Board has established a written position description for the Chair of the HRCC, who is responsible for, among other things, acting as liaison between the HRCC, the Board, the CEO and management, chairing all meetings of the HRCC, ensuring that the meetings of the HRCC are held as required, overseeing succession planning and the processes whereby annual salary, bonus, equity awards and other benefits of the Corporation's executive officers (other than the CEO) are reviewed and assessed following discussion with and considering the recommendations of the CEO, reviewing the directors' and CEO compensation and reporting regularly to the Board on matters within the authority of the HRCC.

-President and Chief Executive Officer
+Chief Executive Officer

-The President and Chief Executive Officer. effective November 1, 2021, is Mr. Rockandel.
-Ms. Marie Inkster served as President and Chief Executive Officer prior to that date.
+The Chief Executive Officer is Mr. Rockandel.
 The Board has established a written position description for the CEO, who is responsible for, among other things, the day-to-day management of the business and the affairs of the Corporation.
-The CEO is also responsible for assisting the Chair of the Board, the Lead Director and the Chairs of the Board committees to develop agendas for the Board and Board committee meetings to enable these entities to carry out their responsibilities, reporting to the Board in an accurate, timely and clear manner on all aspects of the business that are relevant so that the directors may carry out their responsibilities, making recommendations to the Board on those matters on which the Board is required to make decisions, ensuring that the financial statements and other financial information contained in regulatory filings and other public disclosure fairly present the financial condition of the Corporation, ensuring the integrity of the financial and other internal control and management information systems and risk management systems, the promoting of ethical conduct within the Corporation and its subsidiaries, recruiting of senior management as may be directed by the Board, senior management development and succession, acting as the principal interface between the Board and senior management, promoting a safe work environment that is conducive to attracting, retaining and motivating a diverse group of high-quality employees, promoting continuous improvement in the timeliness, quality, value and results of the work of the employees of the Corporation, and speaking on behalf of the Corporation in its communications to its shareholders, government and the public.
+The CEO is also responsible for assisting the Chair of the Board, the

+Lead Director and the Chairs of the Board committees to develop agendas for the Board and Board committee meetings to enable these entities to carry out their responsibilities, reporting to the Board in an accurate, timely and clear manner on all aspects of the business that are relevant so that the directors may carry out their responsibilities, making recommendations to the Board on those matters on which the Board is required to make decisions, ensuring that the financial statements and other financial information contained in regulatory filings and other public disclosure fairly present the financial condition of the Corporation, ensuring the integrity of the financial and other internal control and management information systems and risk management systems, the promoting of ethical conduct within the Corporation and its subsidiaries, recruiting of senior management as may be directed by the Board, senior management development and succession, acting as the principal interface between the Board and senior management, promoting a safe work environment that is conducive to attracting, retaining and motivating a diverse group of high-quality employees, promoting continuous improvement in the timeliness, quality, value and results of the work of the employees of the Corporation, and speaking on behalf of the Corporation in its communications to its shareholders, government and the public.